Callum-Sinclair/nrf51_pi_house_monitor/README.md

 This project is being completed in connection with a final year module in my Electronics and Electrical Engineering MEng degree at the University of Glasgow.
-This project is to be completed by June 2016 and is joint work with Tamas Lukacs and myself.
+This project was to be completed by 18/04/16 and is joint work with Tamas Lukacs and myself.

 ## Overview